breylaude/blog/_posts/2023-09-10-windows-keyboards-can-officially-suck.md

 comments: true
 ---

-I'm all for technological progress and modern computing.
-But can we please talk about Windows keyboards, which are an ergonomic nightmare?
+I'm all for technological progress and modern computing, but can we please talk about fucking nightmare windows keyboards?

 ###  I just realized that these Windows Keyboards are killing my wrist

 {: .box-note}
 You’re typing away, *in the zone*, and suddenly you need to hit CTRL.

 What do you do?
-You stretch your pinky finger all the way to the bottom-left corner of your fucking keyboard.
+You stretch your pinky finger aaallll theee waaayyy to the bottom-left corner of your fucking keyboard.
 It’s like a yoga move, but for your hand.

 {: .box-error}
-Our pinkies were not designed for such acrobatics.
+Our pinkies were not designed for such annoying acrobatics.

 I mean, come on, why is ``CTRL` placed so far away?
 It's like the keyboard designers thought,